Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] Complain when function return value is not used
+- [ ] Remove unnecessary external enum for expressions
-- [ ] Add function call as Statement
+- [X] Add function call as Statement
 - [ ] Check function call fits signature
 - [ ] ~~SSA not correctly implemented~~ => optimization required
 - [X] Using function parameters results in segmentation fault